 Construction methodologies that will reduce the potential for waste and associated environmental impact.
 For example, this could include using prefabricated concrete products to minimise the potential for mixing too much concrete on-site and having to dispose of the excess and utilization of existing foundations where suitable for replacement assets.

-Materials storage
+Potential Ecological Impacts

 If potentially toxic products cannot be eliminated from the design, they should be stored to minimize impact in case of spillage or leakage This may mean creating a specific housing or bunded area to contain such materials.

+(Add sentence on end of life disposal and regulated waste disposal)

+(Add antifouling reference)

 Stakeholder consultation

 Undertaking timely and appropriate stakeholder management is a fundamental component of sustainable design.
-For example, the noise from generators or night-time illumination by lit AtoN could impact a local community and it is essential to understand any constraints on the selected AtoN solution at an early stage.
+For example, the noise from generators or night-time illumination by lit AtoN could impact a local community, and it is essential to understand any constraints on the selected AtoN solution at an early stage.
 Similarly, the timing of works could impact environmentally designated areas or interrupt seasonal recreational activities.
 Guideline G1079 Establishing and Conducting User Consultancy by AtoN Authorities [25] provides information on identifying and consulting stakeholders.

 Whilst stakeholder management is not a specific designer’s task, it is important that the designer and AtoN manager identify any issues that could impact, or be impacted upon, by stakeholders, for example timing, visual impact or the impact on environmentally designated habitats.